learning-zone/react-basics/react-mcq.md

   This is a functional Component, so `this` from `this.hug` actually refers to browser window.
   Since it is a functional component, we can directly refer to hug without using `this`.
 - To pass a handler to onClick, we should always pass a function rather than execute a function.
 So we need to use callback here.
-  `initName` is available in Greeting's function scope, so we can directly supply as an argument to hug().
+  `initName` is available in Greeting\'s function scope, so we can directly supply as an argument to hug().

 <div align="right">
     <b><a href="#">↥ back to top</a></b>